Dysfunctional Breathing

 We all assume that if we are still alive, we must know how to breathe correctly.
 In fact, the prevalence of dysfunctional breathing is far higher than one would expect, with around 60% of the population breathing incorrectly.

 Nasal breathing is the right way to breathe, as we are healthier in so many ways if we breathe through our nose rather than our mouth.
-Chronic mouth breathing is associated with mouth breathing disorders as well as a whole host of other serious health issues and does reduce life expectancy.
+Chronic mouth breathing is associated with various health disorders including cardiovascular disease as well as a whole host of other serious health issues and does reduce life expectancy.

 Sure, if we have a cold, we are forced to breathe through our mouth, but this should be the only time.
 Breathing through our nose filters the air, warms it, moisturises it and, most importantly, mixes it with the Nitric Oxide that we produce in our sinuses.